Armenian armed units violate ceasefire 117 times a day | News.az

 Armenian armed units violate ceasefire 117 times a day

-Military units of the armed forces of Armenia violated ceasefire 117 times throughout the day.
+Military units of the armed forces of Armenia violated ceasefire 117 times throughout the day, using 60 milimeter mortars (17 shells).

-The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Garagashli, Marzili, Yusifjanli, Bash Garvend villages of Aghdam region, Kuropatkino village of Khojavend region, Garakhanbeyli, Horadiz and Ashaghi Veyselli villages of Fuzuli region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Khojavend and Fuzuli regions.
+The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near the occupied Chilaburt, Yarimja villages of Terter region, Marzili, Yusifjanli villages of Aghdam region, Kuropatkino village of Khojavend region, Gorgan, Garakhanbeyli, Horadiz and Ashaghi Seyidahmedli villages of Fuzuli region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News.Az